paige-lee/ontology_fwer/README.md

 #### 5.4 Testing functions.ipynb
 This Jupyter notebook contains a fake test and a real test of the functions from the .py file to make sure everything works properly.

+## 6. Comparing to stepdown paper

+Stepdown paper: "Exact and Approximate Stepdown Methods for Multiple Hypothesis Testing" by Joseph P Romano & Michael Wolf

+#### 6.1 Cs and Ds test.ipynb
+This Jupyter notebook contains code that compares the calculation of Ds (critical values computed by our method) vs. the calculation of Cs (critical values computed by the stepdown paper).

+#### 6.2 11_6_22 Cs vs. Ds comparison.pdf
+This PDF contains a table for each test case, where the computed Cs and Ds are compared and analyzed to see for which structures are Ds greater than Cs and vice versa.